Iran to download plane black box after missile blamed for crash

 Iran’s civil aviation organization said in an initial report less than 24 hours after the incident that the three-year-old airliner, which had its last scheduled maintenance on Monday, encountered a technical problem after takeoff and was heading to a nearby airport before it crashed.

-Investigations into airliner crashes require cooperation of regulators, experts and companies across jurisdictions.
-They can take months and initial reports in 24 hours are rare.
+Investigations into airliner crashes can take months and initial reports in 24 hours are rare.

 The Transportation Safety Board of Canada said it was making arrangements to tour the site after an Iranian invitation.